 It must be noted that as aforementioned, admission to the undergraduate seats of AIIMS and JIPMER will be done on the basis of NEET.
 Details for this are yet to be announced.

 Counselling of NEET 2020 will generally have two rounds for All India and State as well.
 Thereafter the mop-up round will be for vacant seats in deemed and central universities in case of AIQ while any vacant government seats will fall back to the respective state quota.

-It will be conducted in pen and paper based mode as per the latest NTA NEET 2020 prospectus.
+It will be conducted in pen and paper based mode as per the latest NEET 2020 exam prospectus.

 No. It is an annual exam and will not be held twice.

 There is no restriction on the number of attempts for NEET.